josh-ua/contestor/README.md

 ###stats:
-Between testing, somewhere around 3,000 tweets have been rewteeted (so around that many contests have been entered) and nothing has been won yet.
-Also, one account has been limited (following disabled...)
+Between testing, somewhere around 3,000 tweets have been rewteeted (so around that many contests have been entered) and *1* contest has been one.
+Please see the thingswon.md for a list of things won.
+Also, one account has been limited (following disabled...).